Add whimsy to your winter with a magical mix of memorable farmstay, mouth-watering produce and... mini goats?

 Penguin is perched by the seaside on Tasmania’s scenic north-west coast, between Devonport and Burnie.
 If you’re arriving on the Spirit of Tasmania ferry, it’s an easy 25min drive west of Devonport via the Bass Hwy, or a 20min drive east of Burnie.
 Allow a 1.5hr drive from Launceston and a 3.5hr drive from Hobart.

 For fresh-air adventures head up the road to Penguin Mountain Bike Park or the Dial Range – a standout winter walking destination for Lisa and Brad.
 Cruise Leven Canyon, descend into the magical underworld at Gunns Plains Caves or after meeting the goats why not visit a dairy or truffle farm.
-Indulge in cheese, chocolate, whisky and wine on the Tasting trail or enjoy a day trip to Table Cape, Stanley or even Cradle Mountain.
+Indulge in cheese, chocolate, whisky and wine on the Tasting Trail or enjoy a day trip to Table Cape, Stanley or even Cradle Mountain.

 In Australia, ‘doof’ is a slang term for a type of small, intimate outdoor music and dance party that’s usually held in the bush or country.

-Music in the cave
+Stay in the know